randyjhc/store-shelves-detector/README.md

 # Dataset
 To fine-tune the model for shelf object detection, the SKU110K dataset is utilized.
 This dataset, introduced at CVPR 2019, contains images of store shelves with various products, making it well-suited for training models aimed at detecting objects in retail environments.

+In this project, the dataset is downloaded through kagglehub API.
+The dataset link can be found [Here](https://www.kaggle.com/datasets/thedatasith/sku110k-annotations)

-You can find more information about the SKU110K dataset and download it here:[SKU110K Dataset on GitHub](https://github.com/eg4000/SKU110K_CVPR19).
+You can also find more information about the SKU110K dataset and download it here: [SKU110K Dataset on GitHub](https://github.com/eg4000/SKU110K_CVPR19).

 # Training
 Training was conducted in a cloud-based environment using Google Colab, which provides access to a T4 GPU with 16 GB of RAM.
 The training process took approximately 10 minutes per epoch for the entire dataset.
 The current sample output images was predicted by a nine-epoch trained model.